 Portland Workplace Injury Lawyer

-Have you experienced a workplace injury or construction accident?
+Have you experienced a workplace injury or a construction accident?
 Oregon workers’ compensation may not be your only option to recover damages for a workplace injury or construction accident, and Travis Mayor is the Portland workplace accident lawyer you will want to help you retrieve the compensation you deserve.

-Workplace Injury — Workers’ Compensation vs. Third Party Claim
+Workplace Injury — Workers’ Compensation vs. Third-Party Claim

 If you are an Oregon worker who has a workplace injury, you have probably been told that the only money you can receive for your on-the-job injury will come from your employer’s workers’ compensation insurance.
 Workers’ compensation is a system where injured employees receive partial compensation for their injuries without having to prove fault.
 In exchange, injured workers are prohibited from suing their employers.
-Unfortunately, the workers’ compensation system does not compensate a workplace injury for 100% of their losses and does not provide compensation for pain and suffering.
+Unfortunately, the workers’ compensation system does not compensate for a workplace injury for 100% of their losses and does not provide compensation for pain and suffering.

 While workers’ compensation is generally the only recourse injured employees have against their employer, there may be situations in which Oregonians with a workplace injury may also be able to sue for damages caused by on-the-job injuries.
-This is known as a third party claim.
-A third party claim arises when the injury is caused by the negligence of someone who does not work for your employer, i.e., a third party.
+This is known as a third-party claim.
+A third-party claim arises when the injury is caused by the negligence of someone who does not work for your employer, i.e., a third party.

-Here are some examples of potential workplace injury third party claims:
+Here are some examples of potential workplace injury third-party claims:

 - If you were injured by the negligence of a general contractor or subcontractor while working on a construction site, you might be able to bring an ELL claim against the other contractor under Oregon’s Employer Liability Law (“ELL”).

 - If you were injured by dangerous conditions existing on the land where you were performing your job, you might be able to bring a premises liability claim against the landowner.